-Since our inception, we have had an Audit Committee composed entirely of non-management directors.
-The members of the Audit Committee meet the independence and experience requirements of the New York Stock Exchange.
+Since our inception, we have had an audit committee composed entirely of non-employee directors.
+The members of the audit committee meet the independence and experience requirements of the New York Stock Exchange.
 In 2001, the Committee met four times.
-The Committee has adopted, and our Board of Directors reapproved, a charter outlining the practices it follows.
+The Committee has adopted, and our Board has reapproved, a charter outlining the practices it follows.

-During the year 2001, at each of its meetings, the Committee met with the senior member of the our financial management team, and our independent auditors.
+During the year 2001, at each of its meetings, the Committee met with the senior member of the our financial management team and our independent auditors.
 The Committee's agenda is established by the Committee's chairman.
-The Committee had private sessions, at each of its meetings, with the independent auditors, at which candid discussions of financial management, accounting and internal control issues took place.
+The Committee had private sessions, at each of its meetings, with the independent auditors at which candid discussions of financial management, accounting and internal control issues took place.

-The Committee recommended to the Board of Directors the engagement of Deloitte & Touche LLP as our independent auditors and reviewed with our financial managers, the independent auditors, and the director of internal audit, overall audit scopes and plans, the results of internal and external audit examinations, evaluations by the auditors of our internal controls and the quality of our financial reporting.
+The Committee recommended to our Board the engagement of Deloitte & Touche LLP as our independent auditors and reviewed with our financial managers, the independent auditors, and the director of internal audit, overall audit scopes and plans, the results of internal and external audit examinations, evaluations by the auditors of our internal controls and the quality of our financial reporting.

-Management has reviewed the audited financial statements in the Annual Report with the Audit Committee including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
-In addressing the quality of management's accounting judgments, members of the Audit Committee asked for management's representations that our audited consolidated financial statements have been prepared in conformity with generally accepted accounting principles, and have expressed to both management and auditors their general preference for conservative policies when a range of accounting options is available.
+Management has reviewed the audited financial statements with the audit committee including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
+In addressing the quality of management's accounting judgments, members of the audit committee asked for and received management's representations that our audited consolidated financial statements have been prepared in conformity with generally accepted accounting principles, and have expressed to both management and auditors their general preference for conservative policies when a range of accounting options is available.